DCOR-dev/dcor-docs/docs/sec_self_hosting/installation.rst

 Testing
 -------
+If you are setting up a development instance, then you might want to be able to run the DCOR tests.
+This step is not required if you are setting up an instance for production.
 For testing, common practice is to create separate test databases.
 We adapt the recipe from the `CKAN docs <https://docs.ckan.org/en/2.9/contributing/test.html>`_ to test the DCOR extensions (e.g. we don't need datastore).